-No matter how hard we try to protect our skin and diligently apply SPF50 throughout the day, we are all vulnerable to sunburn every now and again.
+No matter how hard we try to protect our skin, we are all vulnerable to sunburn every now and again.
 Whether you're caught off guard or miss a spot when applying your suncream, surburn can be painful, hot and can leave your skin feeling tight and uncomfortable for days.

 1. Drink lots of water